toml-lang/toml/README.md

 ```

 Control characters other than tab are not permitted in a literal string.
 Thus,
-for binary data it is recommended that you use Base64 or another suitable ASCII
+for binary data, it is recommended that you use Base64 or another suitable ASCII
 or UTF-8 encoding.
-The handling of that encoding will be application specific.
+The handling of that encoding will be application-specific.

 Integer
 -------